-Figure 1 Message Exchange for PSK Reconfiguration When a new node SBI(i) joins an existing network, he generates a random number RN_i and sends it with his identifier ID_i to SBR(s).
+Figure 1 Message Exchange for PSK Reconfiguration

+When a new node SBI(i) joins an existing network, he generates a random number RN_i and sends it with his identifier ID_i to his controller SBR(c).
+NID_SBR(c) has been pre-configured by installer of the SBI(i) at the initial setup phase as specified in section 3 of this draft.

 Upon receiving the message, SBR(c) generates a random number RN_c and a serial number used as a transaction ID (i.e. TID).
-Then he sends the two numbers with his ID_c, time stamp (TS) and the message received from SBI(i) to the authentication server SBS(s).
-TS allows SBR(s) to derive an expiration of key and verify the freshness of the arrived message.
+Then he sends the two values with his ID_c, time stamp (TS) and the message received from SBI(i) to the authentication server SBS(s).
+TS allows SBR(s) to derive the valid time of key and verify the freshness of the arrived message.
 Specific period of the expiration of key (i.e. PSK) does not covered in this document.

-The authentication server SBS(s) now can derive a new PSK for the node SBI(i) and replace the IK_i, which he initially stored, to the PSK, where the PSK for SBI(i) is derived as follows.
-PSK_i = E(RN_i V RN_c, IK_i) At this moment, IK_i does not known to SBS(c).
-After reconfiguration of key for node SBI(i), SBS(s) encrypts the concatenation value of IK_i and ID_i with the symmetric key SK_cs which is a shared key between SBS(s) and SBR(c).
+The authentication server SBS(s) first discovers the IK_i for node ID_i in his secure repository.
+SBS(s) now can derive a new PSK for the node SBI(i) and replace the IK_i with the PSK, where the PSK for SBI(i) is derived as follows.

+PSK_i = E(RN_i V RN_c, IK_i)

+Internet-Draft

+Secure Reconfiguration February 2014

+After reconfiguration of the PSK for node SBI(i), SBS(s) encrypts the concatenation value of IK_i, ID_i and TID with the symmetric key SK_cs which is a shared key between SBS(s) and SBR(c).
+This is because SBR(c) does not have the key IK_i at this moment.
+SBS(s) then sends the encrypted value to SBR(c).

 On receiving the encrypted value from SBS(s), SBR(c) can know the key IK_i thereby calculating PSK.
 SBR(c) encrypts the concatenation value of RN_i and RN_c with key IK_i.
-Then it sends the encryption value and his ID_r to SBI(i).
-Finally, SBI(i) can reconfigure his PSK thereafter sending the encryption value of RN_c with the new key PSK to SBR(c) to verify himself.
-5. Security Considerations The method of this draft uses a single cryptographic primitive AES [AES].
+Then it sends the encryption value and his ID_c to SBI(i).
+Note that, SBR(c) does not transmit PSK over the network.

+SBI(i) can verify the SBR(c) by using the decrypted RN_i value from the received message.
+Finally, SBI(i) can reconfigure his PSK thereafter sending the encryption value of RN_c with the new key PSK to SBR(c) for authenticity validation.

+5. Security Considerations

+The method of this draft uses a single cryptographic primitive AES [AES] which is used for secure bootstrapping (exactly in the PSK reconfiguration phase).
 Single cryptographic primitive implementation is rationally suited for the scenario where applications or services require a secure session (confidentiality of data) in IoT.
 Because small devices with low computing power and little storage are major entities.
-In this draft, a single primitive AES is used for secure bootstrapping (exactly PSK reconfiguration phase).
-Further, the PSK can be used for session key derivation and entity authentication.
+According to a full bootstrapping policy, the PSK can be used for mechanisms of session key derivation and/or entity authentication.

 As discussed in ESP-PSK [RFC4764], it goes without saying that a single cryptographic primitive may not support extensible security services such as identity protection, perfect forward secrecy and others.
 However, small devices consisting of Internet of Things might not support all of security services inherently.
 Service developer should therefore define a scope of his service strictly and consider trade-off between capability and security.

 Security analysis and evaluation of various aspects of the method remain to be done.

-6. IANA Considerations This memo includes no request to IANA 7.
-Acknowledgments (TBD) 8.
-References - 8.1.
-Normative References - [RFC4764] F. Bersani, H. Tschofenig, "The EAP-PSK Protocol: A Pre-Shared Key Extensible Authentication Protocol (EAP) Method", RFC 4764, January 2007. - [RFC4949] Shirey, R., "Internet Security Glossary, Version 2", RFC 4949, August 2007. - [RFC6655] McGrew, D. and D. Bailey, "AES-CCM Cipher Suites for Transport Layer Security (TLS)", RFC 6655, July 2012. - [SecCons] O. Garcia-Morchon, S. Kumar, S. Keoh, R. Hummen, R. Struik, "Security Considerations in the IP-based Internet of Things", Internet draft (draft-garcia-core-security-06), September 2013.
-[AES] National Institute of Standards and Technology, "Specification for the Advanced Encryption Standard (AES)", Federal Information Processing Standards (FIPS) 197, November 2001.
-8.2.
-Informative References [RFC2119] S. Brander, "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997.
-Author's Addresses Namhi Kang Duksung Women's University Seoul Korea Email: kang@duksung.ac.kr URI: http://www.duksung.ac.kr
+6. IANA Considerations

+This memo includes no request to IANA

+7. Acknowledgments

+(TBD)